-Many pathological contexts are characterized by an abnormally acidic pH.
-These include sites of inflammation in autoimmune conditions, the inflamed airway in respiratory diseases, areas of wound healing and the tumour microenvironment.
-Far from being benign this low pH signals to local immune cells through a family of acid-sensing GPCRs that are enriched on their cell surface.
-A particular key member of this family is GPR65 which has been shown to be highly expressed on cells of both the adaptive and innate immune systems.
+Many pathological contexts are characterised by an abnormally acidic pH.
+These include sites of inflammation in autoimmune conditions, the inflamed airway in respiratory diseases and the tumour microenvironment (TME).
+Far from being benign, this low pH signals to local immune cells through a family of acid-sensing GPCRs that are enriched on their cell surface.
+A key member of this family is GPR65 which has been shown to be exclusively expressed on cells of immune system.

 Click on the video below for an explanation of Pathios’ novel Macrophage Conditioning approach to unleash the innate immune system in cancer.

 Whilst the advent of T-cell checkpoint inhibitors has revolutionised cancer treatment for many tumour types, it remains the case that the majority of patients have an inadequate response to these therapies.
 The reason for this poor response rests with the key features of the immunologically hostile tumour microenvironment (TME) that is present in many solid cancers.
 These features include a high angiogenesis and wound healing gene signature, a reduced expression of proinflammatory cytokines and chemokines and consequent exclusion of important effector cells, a suppression of interferon and antigen presentation genes, and a dominance by immunosuppressive tumour associated macrophages (TAMs).

 The critical features of the immunologically hostile TME that explain a lack of or poor response to currently approved immunotherapies.